OpenSourceBrain/BlueBrainProjectShowcase/README.md

 ### Blue Brain Project Showcase

-<iframe src="http://wl.figshare.com/articles/1570970/embed?show_title=1" width="568" height="502" frameborder="0"></iframe>
+A project to illustrate how models and data from the [Blue Brain Project](http://bluebrain.epfl.ch/) can be converted to NeuroML and PyNN.

-A project to illustrate how models and data from the Blue Brain Project (http://bluebrain.epfl.ch/) can be converted to NeuroML and PyNN.
+<iframe src="http://wl.figshare.com/articles/1570970/embed" width="568" height="502" frameborder="0"></iframe>

 #### Channelpedia interactions